parksauce/docs/docker/general/setting-arrs-behind-vpn.md

 ```

 # The Compose File
 Below is an example compose file for setting up Sonarr, Radarr, Prowlarr, and Deluge behind another container called Gluetun that hosts our VPN.
-Don't worry too much about how intimidating the stack looks as we begin to break it down you'll see that its not as complicated as it looks at first.
+Don't worry too much about how intimidating the stack looks as we begin to break it down you'll see that it's not as complicated as it looks at first.

 Now you just have to copy this file make any necessary edits and paste it in the file.
 More on the edits needed in the [break down section](#breaking-it-down).